early firearms: artillery

 When it was clear that the new weapon was effective, the next thing was to make it fire more quickly.
-The gun in this picture was made about 1360 and is the ancestor of the machine-gun.
+The gun shown in Fig 4 was made about 1360 and is the ancestor of the machine-gun.
 The eight barrels were loaded with gunpowder and cannon balls.
 Each was pointed at the enemy and fired in turn.
 But sometimes, by mistake, all the barrels went off at once – with results that can be imagined!
 There were few volunteers to work this type of gun.

 The arquebus, however, like all the early fire-arms, had two great disadvantages.
 It was highly dangerous to the user.
 And it was very inaccurate.